Schedule AWS Lambda Functions Using Terraform

 Variables

-• function_name: The name of the Lambda function to be scheduled.
+• function_name: the Lambda function to schedule.

-• schedule_expression: A cron or rate expression that defines the schedule.
+• schedule_expression: a cron or rate expression.

 Module code